Philippines to Australia | Partner Visa | Tourist Visa | Child Visas

-- Down Under Visa are Australian Registered Migration Agents in Manila, and will help you to get a partner visa to Australia from Philippines for Australian Filipina couples
+Down Under Visa are Australian Registered Migration Agents in Manila, and help Australian Filipina couples to get a Partner Visa from Philippines to Australia.

-- Specialising in Fiancee Visas (Prospective Marriage Visas, or Fiance Visas) and Spouse Visas (Partner Visas, or Spousal Visas or De Facto Visas) to Australia, as well as Tourist Visas (or Visitor Visas) and Family Visas from Philippines to Australia as well as onshore Partner Visa (Subclass 820) applicants (who are issued with Bridging Visas while they wait)
+Specialising in Spouse Visa (Partner Visa, or Spousal Visa or De Facto Visa) to Australia and Fiancee Visa (Prospective Marriage Visa, or Fiance Visa) applications, as well as a Tourist Visa (or a Visitor Visa) and Family Visas to Australia from Philippines.
+Also onshore Partner Visa (Subclass 820) applicants (who are issued with Bridging Visas while they wait).

 - A friendly family-run practice – not a cold and heartless corporation

-- All visa applications personally managed by Jeff Harvie RMA (Registered Migration Agent) – not by unqualified local staff while the agent is back in Australia
+- All visa applications professionally managed by Jeff Harvie RMA (Registered Migration Agent)– not by unqualified local staff while the agent is back in Australia

-- Visa applications lodged with the Department of Immigration and Border Protection (DIBP) in AUSTRALIA and at the Australian Embassy in MANILA, PHILIPPINES
+- Visa applications lodged electronically with the Department of Home Affairs (formerly Department of Immigration and Border Protection) in AUSTRALIA and at the Australian Embassy in MANILA, PHILIPPINES

-- Australian clients find it easier when they see an Aussie face and hear an Aussie accent in our office, and to know we understand each other.
+- Australian clients find it easier when they see an Australian face and hear an Aussie accent in our office, and to know we understand each other.
 No misunderstandings or awkwardness!

-- Mila Harvie is a Filipina lady and Tagalog-speaker, and is wonderful with our Filipino applicants, especially Filipina ladies!
-See her page HERE!
+- Mila Harvie is a Filipina lady and Tagalog-speaker, and is wonderful with our Filipino visa applicants, especially Filipina ladies!

-- Free FREE VISA ASSESSMENT FORM (for Australian Partner Visas, Tourist Visas and Family Visas) to see if you do actually qualify for a visa
+- Free FREE VISA ASSESSMENT FORM (for Australian Partner Visas, Tourist Visas and Family Visas) so we understand YOUR situation and to see if you do actually qualify for a visa.
+It will just take you five minutes!

 Down Under Visa provides expert visa and immigration advice.
-Jeff Harvie, our Registered Migration Agent (MARN 0959797) and Australian Migration Law consultant, and his family team support and guide applicants and their families through all stages of the often daunting migration process of bringing your spouse (wife or de facto partner) or fiancee/fiance from Philippines to Australia.
-We have our office in Manila and a part-time office in Brisbane.
-We specialise in fiancee visas and fiance visas (Prospective Marriage Visas) and spouse visas (Partner Visas) for married couples and those in de facto relationships to Australia, especially from Philippines.
+Jeff Harvie, our Registered Migration Agent (MARN 0959797) and Australian Migration Consultant, and his family team of professionals support and guide visa applicants and their families through all stages of the often daunting migration process of bringing your spouse (wife or de facto partner) or fiancee (or fiance) from Philippines to Australia.
+We have our office in Manila and together with our trained admin staff make up the premier Australian Migration Agency in Manila Philippines.
+We specialise in Partner Visas (spouse visas) for married couples and those in de facto relationships, and Prospective Marriage Visas (fiance visas, fiancee visas, PMV’s) to Australia from Philippines.
 We have tertiary qualifications and extensive experience…..including first-hand experience, as we’ve been through the process ourselves.
 This means we have the ability to not only help you, but to understand what you’re probably now going through.
 Read on if you would like our help.

 Watch our introductory video

-We specialise in Australian PARTNER VISAS (aka “spouse visas” or “spousal visas”) and PROSPECTIVE MARRIAGE VISAS (aka “fiance visas” or “fiancee visas”, or “PMV’s”) for Australian men with spouses/partners and fiances especially from the Philippines.
-Most of our clients are Australian men with Filipina ladies (although we do get Aussie ladies with Filipino men too).
+We specialise in managing the Australian PARTNER VISA (aka “spouse visa” or “spousal visa”) (lodged in Australia or lodged in Philippines) and the PROSPECTIVE MARRIAGE VISA (aka “fiance visa” or “fiancee visa”, or “PMV”) for Australian men with spouses/partners and fiances especially from the Philippines.
+Our core clients are Australian men with Filipina ladies (although we do get plenty of Aussie ladies with Filipino men too).
 We can also help with visas for defacto couples.
 Jeff’s wife Mila migrated to Australia years ago as a fiancee visa holder, so we’ve been through the process and know how it feels.
 We have a lot of knowledge and experience in this area, and our service is personalised and professional!
 And it remains a “mum and dad” operation.
-We’re not a cold and heartless corporation, nor do we have a team of secretaries doing all the work.
-Every visa application is personally handled by Jeff Harvie.
+We’re not a cold and heartless corporation, nor do we have a team of secretaries doing all the work with the Agent back in Sydney somewhere.
+Every visa application is personally overseen and handled by Jeff Harvie.
 Our success-rate is remarkable.
 This means you (and/or your partner/spouse/fiancee) are in very safe hands with us.

 Australian Tourist Visas & Family Visas

-- Tourist visas (aka Visitor visas) especially for Australian Filipina couples
+- Tourist visa from Philippines to Australia (aka Visitor visa) especially for Australian Filipina couples

-Why Use Us for Your Australian Visa Application?
+Why Use Down Under Visa for Your Australian Visa Application?

 The migration process is like a minefield.
 Getting a visa for your Filipina girl (or Filipino man) to Australia from the Philippines is fraught with complexities, and we all know how important the outcome is.
 You want the visa to be granted.
 You do not want a visa refusal.